 What was going on in my brain?
 Unintentionally, I was practicing mindfulness.

-The very word evokes a smirking dismissal of “new age” psychobabble.
+To some, the very word evokes a smirking dismissal of “new age” psychobabble.
 I know because I have done it myself.
 But that sublime encounter with Chopin prompted me to delve into the notion of mindfulness a bit more seriously.

 What is mindfulness?